bythyag/assignment-zania/README.md

 ### current features

-1. PDF Processing: Extract and convert PDF texts to markdown format to maintain document structure.
+1. **PDF Processing:** Extract and convert PDF texts to markdown format to maintain document structure.
-2. Text chunking: Splits document into overlapping chunks.
+2. **Text chunking:** Splits document into overlapping chunks.
-3. Semantic Search: Use FAISS for indexing and vector similarity search on local machine.
+3. **Semantic Search:** Use FAISS for indexing and vector similarity search on local machine.
-4. Question Answering: Uses OpenAI model to answer questions based on the retrieved contents.
+4. **Question Answering:** Uses OpenAI model to answer questions based on the retrieved contents.

 ### Thoughts on improvements

 1. One of the ways we improved the document processing is through the ```async``` method while looping though the list of questions and also during document chunking and indexing.
-2. To futher improve on the confidence of the answer we can do the following:
+2. To further improve on the confidence of the answer we can do the following:
-    a.
-We introduce an agent that can compare the question and the answer to make sure on the relevancy of the answer, or otherwise return 'No Data Found'
+    1. Add a relevancy agent that can compare the question and the answer to make sure on the relevancy of the answer, or otherwise return 'No Data Found'
-    b.
-We can also filter the texts using cosine similarity score to only pass similar documents with certain threshold.
+    2. We can also filter the texts using cosine similarity score to only pass similar documents with certain threshold.
 3. The project is designed to run locally, but for scaling purpose we can use OpenAI Embedding model and MongoDB or Pinecone vector database.
 4. Introduce more agents for sub query generation on each question to get more related documents.
-5. Combine exact word matching and semantic similarity for improved document retrival.
+5. Combine exact word matching and semantic similarity for improved document retrieval.
 6. Use multiple models for fallback such that we don't face any downtime during the production.

 ### Thoughts on code